That Was The Wump That Was

 Versions: The usual CD and LP regular albums, box set with additional download, and the whole lot available as a Concentrated Camp.
 Once again, we suffer from too few artists putting in too many remixes, with Advent Resilience reworking almost every track.
 The most interesting remixes again come from the less-obvious contributors who realise there’s no need to stick to hard electronic styles just because that’s the sound of the source project.
 The standard-issue album track “Gangraen” is the best example – be it orchestrated by Alexandre Guiraud & Cold Noise or stripped down to minimal textures by John Bérb-Eluha and At My Fireplace.

-The last Wumpscut album was 2016’s Wüterich, and with it came a feeling that a difficult journey was finally at an end.
+The last Wumpscut album in a series of annuals stretching back to 2004 was 2016’s Wüterich, and with it came a feeling that a difficult journey was finally at an end.
 No more cover art shock tactics, most of the songs in German, and a final shot at rebuilding one’s music integrity.
 And as a coda to the chronological part of this story, it works.
 My Leper Kid works a distinctly groovy guitar into the usual industrial crash’n’bash, Hackfleischprinzessin is Rudy’s best female-vocal song for many years and Warmonger Scheusal is the umpteenth entry in the mid-tempo grind category, sampled references to acts of military aggression bringing to variety to the somewhat repetitive music.

 True, the album does still lose direction in places, though not as often as the some of the aimless releases from a few years previous.
 Also, there’s still nothing here that had any chance of making a real mark in the industrial scene of 2016, but it was too much to ask.
 One man in a studio in Bavaria can only create so much, and his lack of live performances and otherwise reclusive nature meant he was never going to stay ‘in tune’ with the popular scene sounds of the time.
 That life wasn’t for him.